 Bladder cancer accounts for approximately 90% of cancers of the urinary tract (renal pelvis, ureters, bladder, and urethra).
 Bladder cancer usually originates in the bladder lining, which consists of a mucous layer of surface cells that expand and deflate, smooth muscle, and a fibrous layer.
 Tumors are categorized as low-stage (superficial) or high-stage (muscle invasive).

 Bladder cancer is two to three times more common in men and the incidence of bladder cancer increases with age.
-People over the age of 70 develop the disease two to three times more often then those aged 55-69 and 15 go 20 times more often than those aged 30-54.
+People over the age of 70 develop the disease two to three times more often than those aged 55-69 and 15 go 20 times more often than those aged 30-54.

 *Information provided by Urology Channel.